forrest79/phpgsql/docs/db.md

 $connection->close();
 ```

-> IMPORTANT: if you omit a bad conenction parameter, exception is thrown in the `connect()` function, not when connection string is set to the object.
+> IMPORTANT: if you omit a bad connection parameter, exception is thrown in the `connect()` function, not when connection string is set to the object.

 Of course, you can get back info about actual configuration: